ibm-cloud-docs/Cloudant/api/capacity.md

 ## View the current and target provisioned throughput capacity setting
 {: #view-current-and-target-capacity-setting}

 Use a GET to the `_api/v2/user/capacity/throughput` endpoint to see what amount of provisioned throughput capacity is allocated to the {{site.data.keyword.cloudant_short_notm}} instance and what is the target provisioned throughput capacity.
 When you change the target capacity, the current capacity asynchronously changes to meet the target capacity.
-The amount of time it takes for the current capacity to match the target capacity depends on the size of the capacity change and the amount of data stored in the {{site.data.keyword.cloudant_short_notm}} instance.
+The size of the capacity change and the amount of data stored in the {{site.data.keyword.cloudant_short_notm}} instance determines the time it takes before the current and target capacities match.
 The capacity change is complete when the current and target capacity is the same.

 -   **Method** - `GET`
 -   **Path** - `_api/v2/user/capacity/throughput`